A case of mistaken identity: Goldenrod and ragweed

 Common ragweed leaves (Photo by Wendy Ho/NCC staff)

 Ragweed also occurs along sidewalks, fencelines, urban waste lots, pastures and meadows.
 A warmer microclimate in urban settings also favours ragweed growth and pollen production.
-According to a 2011 research study, ragweed season in the U.S. and Canada is getting longer.

 In some municipalities, there are bylaws that require landowners to remove ragweed during certain times of the year to protect public health.